 CHAPTER 3: The expert calling and lifestyle

-The author explains that there are highly publicised experts such as Tony Robins, Stephen Covey, Zig Ziglar, Rick Warren, David Bach and John Gray to name but a few.
+The author explains that there are highly publicized experts such as Tony Robbins, Stephen Covey, Zig Ziglar, Rick Warren, David Bach, and John Gray to name but a few.
 Many less well-known experts also make a very good living.

-The author gives several examples of inspiring stories from people who have become recognised experts without necessarily being known to the general public.
+The author gives several examples of inspiring stories from people who have become recognized experts without necessarily being known to the general public.
 Despite this, they are all very successful in their field.